RHS Growing Guides

 Sowing

-Sweetcorn is tender and needs warmth to germinate – ‘supersweet’ varieties especially – so seeds are best sown indoors in spring.
-Plants can then be moved outside after the last frost.
-This gives them a head start and a longer growing season, which is especially useful in colder regions.
-In late spring you can also sow outdoors or buy young sweetcorn plants.
+Sweetcorn needs warmth to germinate – ‘supersweet’ varieties especially – so seeds are best sown indoors in spring.
+This gives them a head start and a longer growing season, which is particularly useful in colder regions.
+In late spring you can also sow outdoors in milder regions, but this is less reliable.

 Sowing indoors